Hey Joe: Authorship

 The authorship of the song has been contested, and different recordings have credited its writing to either Billy Roberts or Dino Valenti, or have listed it as a traditional song.
 "Hey Joe" was registered for copyright in the US in 1962 by Billy Roberts, a California-based folk musician.
 Scottish folk singer Len Partridge has claimed that he helped write the song with Roberts when they both performed in clubs in Edinburgh in 1956.
 Roberts may have drawn inspiration for "Hey Joe" from three earlier works: the song "Baby, Please Don’t Go to Town" written by his girlfriend Niela Horn (later Miller), which uses a similar chord progression based on the circle of fifths; Carl Smith's 1953 US country hit "Hey Joe!" (written by Boudleaux Bryant), which shared the title and the "questioning" format; and the early 20th century traditional ballad "Little Sadie", which tells of a man on the run after he has shot his wife.
 Niela Horn Miller's song "Baby Don't Go to Town" was recorded as a demo tape in 1962, but was not released until 2009 when it appeared on her album Songs of Leaving.

 Billy Roberts performed "Hey Joe" regularly in the late 1950s and early 1960s, without copyrighting it, and some other performers including Pete Seeger recognised that it had been developed from Niela Miller's song.
 In 1962, Roberts registered the song as his composition at the Library of Congress, and recorded a demo tape of it.
 Niela Miller separately registered some of her songs, including "Baby, Please Don’t Go to Town".
 Seeger offered to testify on her behalf so she could claim part of the credit for "Hey Joe", but this was not pursued.
 Roberts also played the song when touring with his friend Dino Valenti.
 When Valenti moved to California in 1963 he began performing it himself, and copyrighted it in Los Angeles as his own composition.

 Roberts later regained the composing credit, but a share of the publishing income was retained by the Los Angeles publishing company.
 Other sources (including singer Pat Craig) claim that Roberts assigned the rights to the song to his friend Valenti while Valenti was in jail, in order to give him some income upon release.
 Rights to the song were administered from 1966 into the 2000s by the music publisher Third Story Music (now Third Palm Music); there the author is listed as Billy Roberts.

 Singer Tim Rose recorded the song in 1966, and copyrighted it as his own arrangement of a traditional song.
 No documentary evidence has been forthcoming to support an assertion that "Hey Joe" is a wholly traditional work.
-Rose later told writer Richie Unterberger that he had learned the song in 1960 from folk singer Vince Martin.
+In 1998, Rose told writer Spencer Leigh that he had learned the song in 1960 from folk singer Vince Martin.